-We observe journalistic ethics, which means NOT cutting-and-pasting entire pieces other people wrote.
+We try and observe journalistic ethics, which includes the obvious: NOT cutting-and-pasting entire pieces other people wrote.
 We’ve only done that ONCE because the content was important and it was feared the original source would remove it out of social pressure and intimidation (and it turns to have been a good call).

 Over the years, we’ve attempted to share our content on FreeRepublic.com, a conservative online forum with huge reach.
 However, their members are at times extremely hostile to anyone sharing their content for the sake of gaining hits (which is the ultimate goal of any online entity), and they demand a full cut-and-paste version of other people’s content, thus draining hits from the original source, because it would appear some who frequent that forum are just too lazy to have to go from one website to another.

 Despite their being sued by the Las Vegas Review-Journal for repeated cut-and-pasting of full columns, FreeRepublic users continue to lift entire pieces for others who could be bothered to click on a link.

 A conservative news-sharing website with plenty of experience in dealing with copyright issues has been sued for copyright infringement after Las Vegas Review-Journal stories allegedly were posted on its site.
 Free Republic LLC, James C. Robinson and John Robinson, who are associated with the website www.freerepublic.com in Fresno, Calif., were sued in federal court in Las Vegas on Monday over the postings.

 These postings amount to copyright infringement, charges the lawsuit filed by Righthaven LLC, which has partnered with the Review-Journal to sue website operators around the country.
 The suit seeks damages of $75,000.
 The site also includes a long list of newspapers that have requested the site not post their stories, or post only excerpts and links.

 Cognizant of their users’ practice, FreeRepublic issued the following.